openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     4. Configure interfaces on nodes.
     5. Configure network settings.
     6. Enable and configure DVS plugin.
     7. Configure VMware vCenter Settings.
-Add 1 vSphere clusters and configure Nova Compute instances on conrollers.
+Add 1 vSphere clusters and configure Nova Compute instances on controllers.
     8. Verify networks.
     9. Deploy cluster.
-    10. Create  VM for each of hypervisor's type
+    10. Create  instances for each of hypervisor's type
     11. Create 2 volumes each in his own availability zone.
     12. Attach each volume to his instance.